anil-ai2/devops-cloud/ansible/ansible-workshop.md

 * all adhoc commands are run using `ansible` command
 * syntax is `ansible -i <inventory-file> [singleserver or group-of-servers as definedin inventory] -m [module] -a "[module options]"`
 ```
+# Be on "jumpserver".
+And from "jumpserver" ssh to ansible-controller "ncodeitubnt1"
+ssh ncodeitadm@ncodeitubnt1

-ip a    # make sure you are on controller.
+ip a    # make sure you are on controller "ncodeitubnt1"

 cd $HOME/ansible-controller

+ansible -i ./ansible-inventory.ini all -m ping      # ping all the servers

-ansible -i ./ansible-inventory.ini group1-servers -a "ip a" -u ncodeitadm  #run the "ip a" command on group1-servers1
+ansible -i ./ansible-inventory.ini group1servers -a "ip a" -u ncodeitadm  #run the "ip a" command on group1servers1

-ansible -i ./ansible-inventory.ini all -m ping

-ansible -i ./ansible-inventory.ini all -m command -a uptime
+ansible -i ./ansible-inventory.ini all -m command -a uptime             # use module "command" to run "uptime" command
-ansible -i ./ansible-inventory.ini all -m shell -a uptime
+ansible -i ./ansible-inventory.ini all -m shell -a uptime               # use model "shell" to run "uptime" command
-ansible -i ./ansible-inventory.ini all -a uptime
+ansible -i ./ansible-inventory.ini all -a uptime                        # run an adhoc command using -a option
-ansible -i ./ansible-inventory.ini group2-server -a "free -m"
+ansible -i ./ansible-inventory.ini group2servers -a "free -m"            # run an adhoc command only on "group2servers"

-# create a new directory with 755 permisssion using file module
+# create a new directory with 755 permisssions using file module on all "group1servers"
-ansible -i ./ansible-inventory.ini group1-server -m file -a "path=/home/ncodeitadm/abc state=directory mode=0755"
+ansible -i ./ansible-inventory.ini group1servers -m file -a "path=/home/ncodeitadm/abc state=directory mode=0755"

 # copy a file from controller to a group of nodes in inventory
-ansible -i ./ansible-inventory.ini group1-server -m copy -a "src=/etc/hosts dest=/tmp/etc-hosts-from-controller"
+ansible -i ./ansible-inventory.ini group2servers -m copy -a "src=/etc/hosts dest=/tmp/etc-hosts-from-controller"
 ```